hosungsmsft/azure-moodle-autoscale/README.md

 - Moodle source code is located at /moodle/html/moodle
 - Apache SSL certificates are located at /moodle/certs
 - Moodledata content is located at /moodle/moodledata

-## *Step by step video walkthrough*

-We also have a [step by step video](http://learningcontentdemo.azurewebsites.net/VideoHowToDemoMoodleOnAzure3) showing us how to deploy this template (Thanks to Ingo Laue for his contribution)

-This template is aimed to have constant updates, and would include other improvements in the future.

-Hope it helps.

-Feedbacks are welcome.